Skip to content

 • MacOS init logs (from user-data script on Mac host): /var/log/amazon/ec2/ec2-macos-init.log

-Refer to access.md for information on how to access MacOS VMs.
+Refer to access.md for information on how to access MacOS instances and job VMs.

 Debugging connection between runner manager and host Mac